 Graphic & Web Designer

-Shannon Leutzinger is a graphic designer and art director who has ten years of experience working in marketing agencies as well as with in-house marketing departments.
-When approached by the Bending the Arc team to design the project’s branding, motion graphics, and marketing deliverables, she was honored.
+Shannon Leutzinger is a graphic designer and art director who has over ten years of experience working in marketing agencies as well as with in-house marketing departments.
+When approached by the Bending the Arc Project team to design the project’s branding, website, motion graphics, and marketing deliverables, she was honored.
 This project not only utilized her love of all things design and development, but it also tapped into her passion for history, community impact, and positive change.
 She is a South Alabama native who has called the Magic City home for years now.
 She is a graduate of Auburn University and obtained her master’s from Savannah College of Art and Design.

 portfolio website